MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Complete Big-Block Alternatives Draft** as the immediate next priority, building on the completed research and outline.
+1. **Complete Big-Block Alternatives article draft** as the next priority.

+2. **Finalize image selection** for all articles.

-2. **Establish publishing workflow** including final locations for articles and images for the completed Mercury Cyclone and Hellcat articles.
+3. **Establish publishing workflow** including final locations for articles and images.

-3. **Begin research on "10 Rare Muscle Cars" article** as it has been identified as high priority and has natural synergy with the Big-Block Alternatives content.

-4. **Develop standardized image collection workflow** to streamline the process for all remaining and future articles.
+4. **Begin planning for additional articles** from the list of newly identified topics.

 ### Next Actions

-1. Begin drafting Big-Block Alternatives article based on completed research and outline
+1. Begin drafting Big-Block Alternatives article
+2. Finalize image collection for all articles
-2. Establish publishing workflow and hosting platform for completed articles
+3. Establish publishing workflow and hosting platform for completed articles
-3. Begin researching "10 Rare Muscle Cars Built in Low Numbers" article
-4. Develop standardized image collection workflow
+4. Review new article opportunities and prioritize next batch

 ### Active Tasks (March 26, 2025)
 - Completed Mercury Cyclone article (ahead of schedule)
 - Completed Hellcat comparison article (ahead of schedule)
-- Completed Big-Block Alternatives analysis, research, external links, and outline (ahead of schedule)
+- Completed initial phase of Big-Block Alternatives article:
+  - Analysis document created
+  - Comprehensive research document completed
+  - 100 external links collected and categorized
+  - Detailed article outline created
 - Remaining tasks to address:
-  1. Begin drafting Big-Block Alternatives article
+  1. Draft Big-Block Alternatives article
-  2. Finalize multimedia for completed articles
+  2. Select multimedia content for Big-Block Alternatives article
   3. Establish publishing platform and workflow

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with two articles fully completed and the third article at 40% completion, all ahead of schedule.
-The comprehensive research and detailed articles provide strong, SEO-optimized content that significantly outperforms competitor articles.
+The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule.
+The Big-Block Alternatives article is also progressing faster than anticipated with research, analysis, and outline phases already complete.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.